State Budget Cuts To Hit Unalaska Organizations — City, Clinic, And More

-When Gov. Mike Dunleavy announced a series of vetoes to the state budget in June, Unalaska stood to lose about $1.34 million in funding for local organizations including the city, school district, and clinic.
+When Gov. Mike Dunleavy vetoed almost $400 million from the state budget in June, Unalaska stood to lose about $1.34 million in funding for local organizations including the city, school district, and clinic.

 Dunleavy has since backtracked on a number of those vetoes.
-But the island is still slated to take a hit.
+But as KUCB's Laura Kraegel reports, the community is still slated to take a hit.

-State funding to Unalaska is down by at least $587,000 under the final operating budget signed Monday by the governor.
+State funding to Unalaska is down by at least $587,000 under Alaska's final operating budget signed Monday by the governor.

-That number is almost certain to grow, however, once local leaders have had more time to figure out how statewide cuts will filter down to the community.
+That number is almost certain to increase, however, when local leaders have had more time to figure out how statewide cuts will filter down to the community.

-"It does appear as though we'll be able to accommodate these changes this fiscal year," said City Manager Erin Reinders.
+"But it does appear as though we'll be able to accommodate these changes this fiscal year," she said.

 Reinders said the city is fortunate that its reserves can absorb the roughly 1.5 percent hit to its budget for fiscal year 2020.

-"Next year, if additional cuts occur, we'll have to get our thinking caps on and make some strategic decisions on how we move forward with that budgeting process and also with the level of services that we're able to provide," she said.
+"Next year, if additional cuts occur, we'll have to get our thinking caps on and make some strategic decisions on how we move forward with the budgeting process — and also with the level of services that we're able to provide," she Reinders.

-Among the services facing more immediate impacts are health care, higher education, and environmental monitoring.
+Among the local services facing more immediate impacts are health care, higher education, and environmental monitoring.

 According to Interim Clinic Director Will Rodgers, Dunleavy's Medicaid vetoes will affect low-income Unalaskans receiving care at Iliuliuk Family and Health Services.